Shadows of black hole surrounded by anisotropic fluid in Rastall theory: Rotating black hole in Rastall theory

-with $ \Delta = r^{2}-2Mr+a^{2}-N_s r^{\zeta},\quad {\Sigma}= r^2+a^2\cos^{2}{\theta},\quad \zeta = \frac{1-3\omega_s}{1-3\psi(1+\omega_s)}, $ where $N_s$ is the surrounding field structure parameter and in it's absence $(N_s=0)$, the black hole metric (\ref{RotMet}) reduces to Kerr black hole \cite{Kerr:1963ud}.
-For the particular case ($\psi=0$), the metric mimic the rotating quintessential black hole in GR \cite{Ghosh:2015ovj}, while the Schwarzschild solution can be obtained in the limit when both ($N_s, a\rightarrow0$).
-Likewise standard KN metric in Boyer Lindquist coordinates the modified metric Eq.~(\ref{RotMet}) is also independent of $\phi$ and $t$ and hence admits the two Killing vectors associated with the time translation and rotational invariance as $\eta_t^{\mu}=\delta^{\mu}_t$ and $\eta_{\phi}^{\mu}=\delta^{\mu}_{\phi}$ respectively.
-Unlike the KN spacetime, the metric (\ref{RotMet}) geometry is not Ricci flat and henceforth the black hole (\ref{RotMet}) will be called rotating Rastall black hole.
+In the limit $N_s\to 0$, the black hole metric (\ref{RotMet}) goes over to the usual Kerr black hole \cite{Kerr:1963ud}; $\omega_s$ is the state parameter of surrounding fluid.
+For the particular case $\psi=0$ and $-1< \omega_s<-1/3$, the metric represents the Kerr black hole surrounded by quintessence \cite{Ghosh:2015ovj}, while the Schwarzschild solution can be obtained in the limit when both $N_s, a\rightarrow0$.
+The metric Eq.~(\ref{RotMet}) is clearly independent of $\phi$ and $t$ coordinates, and hence the time translation and rotational invariance of spacetime respectively infer the presence of two Killing vectors $\eta_t^{\mu}=\delta^{\mu}_t$ and $\eta_{\phi}^{\mu}=\delta^{\mu}_{\phi}$.